Bubble Book patent

 All Bubble Books #10-12 date

-to 1920 (see review of Bubble Book #12 at left) -- the same year the second edition began,
+to 1920 (see review of Bubble Book #12 at left) -- the same year the third edition began,

-which might explain why there are no first-edition versions of these later
+which might explain why there are no second-edition versions of these later

 books. -These